Skip to main content

 Storage tab

-Prepare your network for Bare Metal
+Prepare the network for Bare Metal

-If you plan to mount the file share on a bare-metal server, the network must support bare-metal, and these servers require a dedicated VLAN.
+To mount the file share on a bare-metal server, the network must support bare-metal, and these servers require a dedicated VLAN.
 If needed, create a new network and enable the Bare Metal Network toggle during configuration.

 Bare Metal Network toggle

-You must manually change the OS settings’ existing Bare Metal network interface.
+Manually change the OS settings’ existing Bare Metal network interface.

 Configure file shares for Linux VMs and Bare Metal